SPREADING LIGHT IN THE LIVES OF UNDERSERVED WOMEN & GIRLS

 Recognizing Ujala's worth, my high school honored me with its Social Entrepreneurship Award in May 2015.
 In July 2015, I held workshops at YMCA centers in Delhi slums, where underprivileged women learned to make candles.
 In three weeks, I taught one hundred women the art of candle-making.
 The candles were made in many different moulds, had lovely fragrances and vibrant colors.
 I brought all the candles to the US and sold them at a fundraiser in December 2015 at a local library with profits distributed to the craftswomen in Delhi.
 This was the beginning of an incredible journey I embarked on.

 The journey continues.
-Today, as a Senior year at Gunn High School, I am proud and humbled by my life-changing and powerful 3 year journey as a Changemaker.
+Today, as a Freshman year at the University of California, Berkeley, I am proud and humbled by my life-changing and powerful 4 year journey as a Changemaker.

 In 2016, I started to intern with the prestigious non profit organization, Ashoka, based in Washington DC.
 Ashoka Youth Venture has helped take my work with Ujala to the next level as I have been able to incorporate Changemaking as a part of my candle-making workshops for the marginalized women living in the slums and rural areas around New Delhi, India.
 A result of the Changemaking workshops is that these women have started to advocate for their young daughters' educations, bringing much needed change in a traditionally patriarchal society.
 Today, Ashoka is the fiscal sponsor for Ujala, providing a major platform for Ujala that will help turn dreams into reality for millions of women living in some of the poorest, most oppressed parts of India.